Code-the-Dream-School/python-200/lessons/09_cloud_AI/09_cloud_AI.md

   *Tip:* If you want resources in different locations, just make another resource group in a different region.

   In this class, you will not create your own resource group.
 Instead, you will be using a resource group created and managed by CTD staffs and mentors, so you have a little less overhead in managing resource group, and you can focus on managing the resources instead burning your brain on managing resource group.
 For more information on creating resource group, visit the following [Azure Learn: Create Resource Group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal)

++ **Mange Resources in Resource Group**
+  Once you have a resource group, you can create and manage different resources, including virtual machines, storage, API endpoint, and everything you need, and manage them under the same unit.
+For instance, you can set a policy to manage who can create and delete new resources, and you can also create limit on the type of services a specific user can create.
+In a more real-life example, the system administrator can grant data scientist Joe access to cloud storage, cloud compute, and AI related services while blocking Joe from accessing confidential information for compliance.
+In principal, you can use either the portal or Azure CLI commands to control your resource group.
+For more materials on managing resource group, visit [Azure Documentation: Manage Resource Groups] (https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal)

 # 2. Deploy Applications on the Cloud
 + **Select the right services**: